-The clustering tool arranges sticky notes in groups, sorting them by tag, color, or based on selection.
+The clustering tool arranges sticky notes in groups, sorting them by tag, color, author, similarity, or based on selection.
 This is extremely helpful for users who finished a workshop, research or brainstorming session and need to quickly categorize a bunch of sticky notes.

 To start clustering, select a group of stickies on your board by dragging the selection field across them.
 Click Cluster objects on the context menu and choose one of the options.
-You can cluster by color, tag, similarity or create a cluster with the selected stickies.
+You can cluster by color, tag, author, similarity or create a cluster with the selected stickies.

 Clustering sticky notes in Miro

-Cluster by color
+Cluster by color or tag

 If you choose to cluster sticky notes by color or tag, this automatically generates clusters of stickies filtered accordingly.
 Every cluster has a title.